adbailey4/yeast_rrna_modification_detection/README.md

 ### Inference Pipeline

-* There is a script that runs the pipeline on all experiments.
+* There is a script that runs the inference pipeline on all experiments.
   * `bash yeast_rrna_modification_detection/inference.sh path_to_fast5s path_to_fastqs output_dir path_to_bin reference threads`

 ### QC Sequencing Runs